Orange Man (advertisement): Plot

 The advertisement begins with three young men standing outside a fruit shop or cornershop.
-One of them takes a sip out of a can of Tango he is holding.
+One of them (Ben Fox) takes a sip out of a can of Tango he is holding.
 The voice-over of "commentators" Ralph and Tony (voiced by Hugh Dennis and Ray Wilkins) appear.
 Ralph says "Hello Tony, I think we might use a video replay here" and the footage of the man drinking the Tango is "rewound" (with the visual effect of a tape recorded being rewound on screen) to some ten seconds before he drinks the Tango, for a "replay".
 Then, a man painted completely orange (Peter Geeves) comes onto the scene, who runs around the men and then taps the Tango drinker on the back.

 The Tango drinker turns around, and the orange man slaps him across the cheeks, and then runs off, leaving the drinker startled, although the other men beside the drinker do not observe or respond to the orange man and the slap.
 Ralph becomes excited as he reveals this to be "Tango taste sensation" and asks Tony to rewind the clip again to the same point as before, this time showing the orange man sprint out from behind a pillar box and shows the same events as before with Ralph and Tony providing commentary.
 The advertisement ends with the drinker looking at his Tango can in question, followed by a behind shot of the Tango can on top of the orange man's head, which bears the slogan "You Know When You've Been Tango'd".
 A deep male voice (Gil Scott-Heron) says the slogan at the same time.